opendr-eu/opendr/docs/reference/nanodet.md

 * **Inference and result drawing example on a test image.**

-  This example shows how to perform inference on an image and draw the resulting bounding boxes using a nanodet model that is pretrained on the coco dataset.
+  This example shows how to perform inference on an image and draw the resulting bounding boxes using a nanodet model that is pretrained on the COCO dataset.
   Moreover, inference can be used in all images in a folder, frames of a video or a webcam feedback with the provided *mode*.
   In this example first is downloaded a pre-trained model as in training example and then an image to be inference.
   With the same *path* parameter you can choose a folder or a video file to be used as inference.
 Last but not least, if 'webcam' is